What is the Role of Small Models in the LLM Era: A Survey: Competition and Complementarity

 \subsection{Task-specific Environment}

-~ Training LLMs require trillions of tokens~\cite{raffel2020exploring, kaplan2020scaling, gao2020pile}, but sufficient data is often unavailable for certain specialized domains (e.g., biomedical text) or tasks (e.g., tabular learning).
+~ Training LLMs requires trillions of tokens~\cite{raffel2020exploring, kaplan2020scaling, gao2020pile}, but sufficient data is often unavailable for certain specialized domains (e.g., biomedical text) or tasks (e.g., tabular reasoning).
 In such cases, pre-training a large foundational model is not feasible, and small models can offer promising returns in this case.
+We outline several task-specific scenarios where small models can deliver comparable results.

+\paragraph{\textbf{Domain-Specific Tasks}} Domains such as biomedical or legal fields often have fewer training tokens available.
+Recent studies have shown that fine-tuning small models on domain-specific datasets can outperform general LLMs on various biomedical~\cite{hernandez2023we, juan2024fine} and legal~\cite{chalkidis2023chatgpt} tasks.